|

 Any corrosion in wiring connections will increase resistance resulting in voltage drop.

-While minimising the risks is important for any wiring it is especially important for emergency systems.
+While minimizing the risks is important for any wiring it is especially important for emergency systems.

 Tin the wire ends and use terminal blocks with brass terminals and place the blocks in a junction box with the entry hole for the wire at the bottom.

-Keep the wiring runs as short as possible but don’t be tempted to tap into the supply for other equipment.
+Keep the wiring runs as short as possible but do not be tempted to tap into the supply for other equipment.

 Whether or not you fuse the float switch check it regularly by just lifting the switch, it should work regardless of whether the main switch is on or off.